- Pro Video

 Obviously there will be overlap, and not all models will fit easily into a particular category.
 For example, home theater and multimedia projectors are very similar.
 In most cases, it will be clear from your application which type you need.
 Boardroom presentations: this will be multimedia.
 In a living room: home theater.
 For a lecture hall, seating 500 people: large venue.
 Ultra-portable, where a small screen size is acceptable: pocket or pico projector.

 Pocket projectors are still a relatively new technology.
-Although most would require a fairly large pocket, they are small enough to hold in your hand, and usually can be mounted on a tabletop tripod as well.
-Because they use LED lamps, they aren’t very bright: 20 to 1,000 lumens.
-In comparison, multimedia projectors typically range from 2,500 to 4,500 lumens (higher if we included fixed installation).
+Although some would require a fairly large pocket, they are small enough to hold in your hand, and often can be mounted on a tabletop tripod, as well.
+Because they use LED lamps, they aren’t very bright: 25 to 1500 lumens.
+In comparison, multimedia projectors typically range from 2500 to 4500 lumens (higher if we included fixed installation).
 This makes them useful as an alternative to carrying a monitor or TV around, but they won't really cut it if your intention is to present to a group of more than a few people.
 Until recently, pocket projectors have been regarded as more of a novelty—a fun consumer item—than a serious display technology.
 However, as LED lamps improved, the capabilities of pico projectors have increased and they are starting to encroach upon the portable segment of the multimedia projector market.

 Another notable limitation common to pocket projectors is the lack of a zoom lens.
 This means that the only way you can control image size is by physically moving the projector closer or farther away from the screen.
 If you favor compact form factor over brightness and zoom, a pico may be right for you.
 If not, you are probably a candidate for a multimedia projector.

-Multimedia projectors represent the largest category, and are the most widely sold at B&H (close to 800 models, currently).
+Multimedia projectors represent the largest category, and are the most widely sold at B&H (close to 900 models, currently).
 Multimedia projectors are general purpose, and are used for everything from giving PowerPoint presentations to screening video clips and slideshows at weddings.
-They are typically considered portable, weighing from 3 pounds for the ultra-slim models and going up from there, and their brightness ranges from 2,500 to 4,500 lumens or so.
-Apart from the special sub-category of short-throw, they virtually always have zoom lenses.
+They are typically considered portable, weighing from 3 pounds for the ultra-slim models and going up from there, and their brightness ranges from 2500 to 4500 lumens or so.
+Apart from the special sub-category of short-throw and ultra-short throw, they virtually always have zoom lenses.
 However, the zoom range is usually shorter than that of their home theater counterparts: 1.2x to 1.5x (compared to 2x in the home-theater realm).
 This means special care needs to be taken when choosing, to make sure the screen size is compatible with the projector's throw ratio.
-Multimedia projectors virtually always have VGA and composite video inputs, and most models now feature HDMI as well.
+Multimedia projectors virtually always have VGA and composite video inputs, and most models now feature HDMI, as well.
 In some cases, a DVI-D port will be provided instead of HDMI, but an HDMI device can still be connected using an inexpensive adapter.
 Similarly, DVI devices can be connected to a projector with only HDMI using a DVI to HDMI cable or adapter.

 If you want a great picture, can block out all ambient light, and are working with a screen size of up to 100 inches or so, home theater projectors are a great choice.
 Otherwise, you may have to consider a brighter multimedia projector, even if you plan to use it in a home theater setting.